runtime-verification/before-the-workshop/ARTiMon/README.md

 * My favourite specification (or two)

-	ARTiMon input langage (kind of MITL with additionnal operators like the Aggregation, Cumulative Length, Last, Generalized Rising/falling edges ...)
+	ARTiMon input langage (a mix of MITL & STL with additionnal operators like the Aggregation, Cumulative Length, Last, Generalized Rising/falling edges, Duration ...)

 	See the paper "ARTiMon Monitoring Tool, The Time Domains" of post-proceedings of RV-CuBES 2017 for more details about the language.